 Up North Salvador you have the famous "Costa de Coco" or Coconut-coast, and South you have the "Costa de dende" or Palm-coast.

-Nice really aphorodisiac beaches can be found at Arembepe, Abrantes, Praia do Forte, islands of Itaparica / Morro de São Paulo and Boipeba, Itacaré, etc almost 2 years ago
+Nice really aphorodisiac beaches can be found at Arembepe, Abrantes, Praia do Forte, islands of Itaparica / Morro de São Paulo and Boipeba, Itacaré, etc over 2 years ago